All of us may have heard this statement in our heads, or from other people, at certain points in our lives.

 I was one of those self-conscious young adults.
 It became especially clear to me during a phase in my life when I was socializing with an elite clique of wealthy kids.
 In an effort to fit in and not appear too boring, I had consciously repressed my intellectual streak by limiting my conversations with them to trivial small-talk and senseless banter.

-One morning, after waking up from a heavy night of partying with the “silver spoon kids”, I had a good look at my dishevelled self in the mirror.
+One morning, after waking up from a heavy night of partying, I had a good look at my disheveled self in the mirror.
 I couldn’t recognize the person I saw anymore.
 I realized that I’d lost myself in my efforts to fit in.
 My drive and sense of ambition were almost non-existent.

 After that day, I made a conscious decision to move away from the bubble that I was living in and expand my social circle to include people who inspired me and challenged me to grow.
 This re-directed my focus towards building a life of meaning and purpose.

-If you are someone who feels limited in a situation because of your self-conscious tendencies, here are a few steps that I followed during my transition into self-acceptance, which I believe can help you too:
+If you’re someone who feels limited in a situation because of your self-conscious tendencies, here are a few steps that I followed during my transition into self-acceptance, which I believe can help you too:

 Like snakes, we need to shed old layers of skin that are filled with old conditioning and past pain before we can grow a new layer that will offer hope and promise for a beautiful tomorrow.